-The glory of Kranjska Gora has been carried beyond the borders of Slovenia by Alpine skiing and ski jumping, but it is with hiking and cycling that the resort lives through the entire year.
+The glory of Kranjska Gora has been carried beyond the borders of Slovenia by Alpine skiing and ski jumping.
+But it is with hiking and cycling that the resort lives through the entire year.
+Kranjska Gora Summer Activities.

 The unforgettable scenery of the Julian Alps in the heart of the Kingdom of the Goldhorn invites everyone eager to discover nature.
-Venture high and higher, through mountain windows, over saddles and passes.
-You can go on hike from Mojstrana to the foot of the 2864-high Mount Triglav, Slovenia’s higest mountain, passing through the majestic valleys of Vrata, Kot and Krma.
+Venture high and higher, through mountain windows, over saddles, and passes.
+You can go on a hike from Mojstrana to the foot of the 2864-high Mount Triglav, Slovenia’s highest mountain, passing through the majestic valleys of Vrata, Kot, and Krma.
 Maybe you would rather go on a hike from Kranjska Gora to the tiny scenic village of Srednji Vrh above Gozd Martuljek, which takes you through the meadows on the sun-facing slopes of the Karavanke mountain chain.
 The options are countless!

-Seven kilometres, where you will find out about everything you wanted to know about …the formation of the village of Rateče, the pastures, and forests in the Karavanke Mountains, the Rapal border and the Triple Border, the crossroad of three nations and cultures.
-The Tromeja tourist route can be started in the centre of Rateče at the ethnographic sight, the Kajžnik House.
+Seven kilometers, where you will find out about everything you wanted to know about …the formation of the village of Rateče, the pastures, and forests in the Karavanke Mountains, the Rapal border, and the Triple Border, the crossroad of three nations and cultures.
+The Tromeja tourist route can be started in the center of Rateče at the ethnographic sight, the Kajžnik House.
 Then, you follow your way towards the Šurc Inn and along the forest path towards the Peč Peak.
-This 7-kilometre trail can be walked alone or with a guided group.
+This 7-kilometer trail can be walked alone or with a guided group.

-You can also choose Bike park.
-The park offers three different trails – Downhill, Airline and Lunapark – whose names say it all about the styles of riding you can choose from.
-Featuring a 350-metre vertical drop, several kilometres of trails with varied surfaces, and all kinds of fun obstacles such as bridges, jumps and teeter-totters, the park has something for everyone who can ride a bike.
+You can also choose a Bike park.
+The park offers three different trails – Downhill, Airline, and Lunapark – whose names say it all about the styles of riding you can choose from.
+Featuring a 350-meter vertical drop, several kilometers of trails with varied surfaces, and all kinds of fun obstacles such as bridges, jumps, and teeter-totters, the park have something for everyone who can ride a bike.

 Written and published by Tourist Info Center Kranjska Gora